k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

-Once you ran this, you can now execute the appropriate command to generate the package.
-This should be done similar to the *install* action, by either clicking on the arrow aside the command or by using right-click and then choosing the Run action.
+Once it has been run, you can execute the appropriate command to generate the package.
+This should be done similarly to the *install* command, by either clicking the arrow aside the command or right-clicking it and then selecting ‘Run’.

-The action commands:
+The commands are:

-* `Fabric-lib-publish`, for publishing to the K2exchange store/registry.
+* `Fabric-lib-publish` – for publishing to the K2exchange store/registry.

-  > This action requires a token that provided for users at the K2exchange portal.
+  > This action requires a token that is provided for users in the K2exchange portal.
 Contact the K2view team for more information and options.

-* `Fabric-lib-package`: Creates a **VSIX** file for importing later by consumers.
+* `Fabric-lib-package` – creates a **VSIX** file, which can be imported to the Web Studio.

-* `Fabric-lib-k2export`: Generates a `.k2export` file, which can be imported to the .NET Desktop Studio.
+* `Fabric-lib-k2export` – generates a `.k2export` file, which can be imported to the .NET Desktop Studio.

->  After running the extension packaging process, you will be able to see at the extension's artifacts folder:
+>  Following execution of the extension packaging process, you would be able to see - in the extension's artifacts folder - the following files:
 >
 >  * under the root folder – the VSIX file
->  * under the artifacts subfolder – the project's files that are included in the extension, shown as symbolic link
+>  * under the artifacts subfolder – the project's files that are included in the extension, shown as a symbolic link